toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/game.md

  `m_Rendering` is the name I've given to our Rendering loop callback function, but this could be anything. this function will get called as frequently as the environment allows, any framerate limiting or sleeping can be done in javascript.

-> this is not usually necessary though as we're typically struggling for performance, not limiting framerate. this is not surprising, though, since we're software Renderinging in two very high level languages.
+> this is not usually necessary though as we're typically struggling for performance, not limiting framerate. this is not surprising, though, since we're software Rendering in two very high level languages.
-> we are working on an OpenGL hardware accelerated Renderinger, which will boost performance and possibilities _very much_. it's really low priority though.
+> we are working on an OpenGL hardware accelerated Renderer, which will boost performance and possibilities _very much_. it's really low priority though.

 ```Javascript